 Just remember, do not cover your children with unnecessary clothing when he or she goes out in sun,

-plays or just enjoys fresh air!
+plays or just enjoys the fresh air!
 However, if going out in the noon or when sunrays are very strong, use sunscreen because these may damage skin and even cause skin cancer.

 2. Cod Liver Oil Remedy for Rickets

 Cod liver oil has been the favorite remedy of yesteryears’ mothers.
 And why not!
-In the beginning of twentieth century, poor children were the easy victims of rickets.
-The discovery of vitamin D and the anti-rachitic properties of cod-liver oil by 1930s were the major benchmarks that got the United States get rid of rickets.
-Even before this discovery, northern Europeans used cod liver oil to get relief from rheumatism, aching joints, and stiff muscles, way back since 17th century!
+At the beginning of the twentieth century, poor children were the easy victims of rickets.
+The discovery of vitamin D and the anti-rachitic properties of cod-liver oil by 1930s were the major benchmarks that got the United States to get rid of rickets.
+Even before this discovery, northern Europeans used cod liver oil to get relief from rheumatism, aching joints, and stiff muscles, way back since the 17th century!
 Cod liver oil has large quantities of vitamins A, D, and omega-3 fatty acids.
 While vitamin A, among other health benefits, is essential for immune system and growth of bone, Vitamin D is the major compound that prevents and treats rickets along with improving muscle function.
 It also prevents type 1 diabetes, hypertension, and some common cancers.
 It, thus, seems wise to have cod liver oil for rickets even if it tastes bad.

 - Take 1 tsp of cod liver oil daily.
 Liquid cod liver oil smells but you can find flavored versions too.
 However, too much usage of scents and flavors may leave oil rancid.
 Thus go for mild flavors or the plain cod liver oil.